jvamvas/mbr/experiments/cheng-vlachos-2023-faster/README.md

 * The paper used custom models trained without label smoothing, this reproduction uses an open-source model ([Ng et al., WMT 2019](https://aclanthology.org/W19-5333/)).
 * The paper used different sets as samples and references.
 Samples were generated using beam search.
 This reproduction uses the same set as samples and references, generated with epsilon sampling.
 * In the paper, the segments of the test set were translated one by one – batching was used for sampling, but not for the overall MBR decoding process.
 Our implementation supports batched translation, and we use a batch size of 16 in this experiment.
-* The paper proposes to generate the references during pruning and to terminate early if all samples but one have been pruned.
-This implementation generates the complete set of references before pruning.
+* The paper proposed terminating early if there is only one sample left.
+This implementation supports early termination only if this condition is met for all items in the batch.
+* The paper reports average results over 10 runs.
+Here, we report results for a single run.

 ## Results